April 7, 2018

 Both public art pieces will be gifted by the Centre to the Town of Sidney’s public art collection and will be included in the Sidney Sculpture & Art Walking Tour in conjunction with the Town of Sidney’s own Canada 150 project.
 Recently unveiled (summer) traditional Coast Salish welcome pole (by Perry LaFortune).
 This will bring a total of three Coast Salish art/cultural markers to Sidney’s Beacon Park waterfront.

-For more information on the Coast Salish Legacy Project or for media inquiries please contact the Centre as below.
+For more information contact the Centre as below.

 Mark Loria, Executive Director – Shaw Centre for the Salish Sea